trycourier/courier-react-toast/README.md

 }
 ```

-Once the application is wrapped using the Provider the Toast component is injected into the dom.
+Once the application is wrapped using the Provider, the Toast component is injected into the dom.
 But it will not be show unless invoked from the `show()` function.

 A configuration object is passed to the `ToastProvider` to set options such as styles, positioning, and transitions for the `Toast` component.
 See below for a list of available configurations.